gmoorman/sddec24-13/README.md

       ![Magic VLSI gencell example](README_files/magic_vlsi_ex.PNG "Magic VLSI gencell example")

 ### Tools <a id="Tools"></a>
-This project is confirmed to work on Red Hat Enterprise Linux 8.10 (Ootpa). \
+This project is confirmed to work on Red Hat Enterprise Linux 8.10 (Ootpa) and Ubuntu 24.04 LTS. \
 The tools used in this design enviornment is as follows (The project is confirmed to function with the provided tool versions):

 - Xschem v3.4.4